As featured in the Sunday Times Travel section.

 All prices include 100% cotton bed linen, towels, heating and electricity plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.

 This detached property is equipped with gas central heating and a wood-burning stove in the living room.
-Appliances include a flat screen TV with integrated Free View, DVD/CD player, built-in hob and oven, dishwasher, tall fridge/freezer, washing machine, tumble dryer and a microwave.
+Appliances include a flat screen TV with integrated Free View, DVD/CD player, built-in hob and oven, dishwasher, five shelf built in fridge with 2.5 drawer freezer beneath, washing machine, tumble dryer and a microwave.
 A travel cot and high chair are available from the property owners on request at the time of booking.

 Thorpeness is a mile along the beach from Aldeburgh and there is a coastal footpath between the two.
 Thorpeness is unique, designed and built as a holiday village by the Scottish playwright and barrister Glencairn Stuart Ogilvie a century ago, inspired by the writings of JM Barrie, author of Peter Pan.